 This brings us to the question: why research when I have a personal interest and knowledge about my niche?
 The answer is very simple.

 Like the legendary scientist and discoverer of gravity, Isaac Newton said, he holds only a grain of sand from a giant beach.
 Similarly, our knowledge has limitations.
 There’re various things we would be blissfully unaware about though we might imagine we know everything about something.

 When you research, you’re adding to your own knowledge.
-This culminates as authoritative blogs that people find useful.
-And authoritative blogs that carry genuine information develops trust, breeds loyalty and increases your standing as a blogger.
+This culminates in authoritative blogs that people find useful.
+And authoritative blogs that carry genuine information develops trust, breed loyalty, and increases your standing as a blogger.

 There’re many sources from where we can do research.
-Websites of governments, universities, industry and trade organization, reputed encyclopaedias, news and media outlets are just some of the examples of sources where you can do research for your blog posts.
+Websites of governments, universities, industry and trade organizations, reputed encyclopedias, news, and media outlets are just some of the examples of sources where you can do research for your blog posts.

 Always verify and crosscheck the information from multiple sources before getting down to writing a blog post.
 It’s quite possible you might come across some information that actually opposes your topic.
-In such cases, you can mention both the sides of the topic on your blogpost to help people understand various features about something.
+In such cases, you can mention both sides of the topic on your blog post to help people understand various features about something.

 12. Look for Trending Topics

 The best way to write a blog post that really matters is by looking for trending topics.
 This doesn’t mean that you write about everything that’s trending on the news or Google Trends.
 Instead, it needs careful study of trending topics and finding whether any of them really matter to your niche and readers.

 Trending topics always attract the highest number of people.
 At the same time, trending topics also mean stiff competition.
 Let’s take the example of Covid-19.

 A blogger writing about Covid-19 will be competing against news and media organizations, websites of highly respected medical and healthcare, as well as research institutes, financial institutions, and many others who’re known leaders in their field.